ImageMagick/Usage-Markdown/color_mods/index.md

 The various basic forms of [Level Adjustments](#level) shown above linearly adjust the colors of the image.

 These changes can be applied mathematically as well.
-For example by multiplying the image with a specific color, we set all pure white areas to that color.
+For example, by multiplying the image with a specific color, we set all pure white areas to that color.
-So lets just read in our image, create an image containing the color we want, then multiply the original image with this color using the IM free-form "`-fx`" or [DIY Operator](../transform/#fx).
+So let's just read in our image, create an image containing the color we want, then multiply the original image with this color using the IM free-form "`-fx`" or [DIY Operator](../transform/#fx).

 ~~~
 convert test.png  -size 1x1 xc:Yellow \